Word-of-mouth marketing is powerful.

 We trust people we know more than strangers who try to sell us things.
 It’s just common sense.

 But, in today’s bizarre digital world, a new type of “people we know” has emerged.

 Let me show you what I mean…

-In about a month I’m going to a yoga event led by my friend Adriene.
-Though, to be honest, I’ve never met Adriene – so maybe “friend” is too strong a word.
+In about a month, I’m going to a yoga event led by my friend Adriene.
+Though I’ve never met Adriene – so maybe “friend” is too strong a word.

-But I’ve spent hours of time doing yoga with her online.
+But I’ve spent hours doing yoga with her online.
 So, she sure as heck feels like a friend.

 It’s all about authenticity.

 When a friend gives a product or service recommendation, it’s not because they’re getting a cut.
 It’s because they had a really positive interaction with that business.
 And, they want you to have positive experiences, too.